caio96/zero-copy-conv/README.md

 ## Repository Structure

-- `data`: Contains convolution layer parameters obtained with the scripts in `utils`
+- `data`: Contains convolution layer parameters obtained with the script `util/timm_convolution_extraction`.
+Timm version 1.0.11 was used.
 - `include`
 - `src`
     - `driver` is the main file that uses Google Benchmark to call a convolution benchmark.
 The defines passed at compile time control which convolution method.